NEW YORK BLUE SKY: Power plant explosion turns NYC sky neon blue, causes power outage at LaGuardia Airport

 WNBC reported that residents were startled by blue light that flooded the sky Thursday night.

+UPDATE 11:20 p.m.
+EST Dec.
+27: Con Edison said that power has been restored to the affected area and is stable.

-“There was a brief electrical fire at our substation in Astoria which involved some electrical transformers and caused a transmission dip in the area,” Con Edison said in a tweet.
-“We’re currently investigating the cause of the incident.”
+“There was a brief electrical fire at our substation on 20th Avenue & 32nd Street in Astoria this evening, which caused a transmission dip in the area.
+All power lines serving the area are in service and the system is stable.”

+There was a brief electrical fire at our substation on 20th Avenue & 32nd Street in Astoria this evening, which caused a transmission dip in the area.
+All power lines serving the area are in service and the system is stable.
+Photo: Michael Friedl, New York Times pic.twitter.com/vq2Ao46rhk— Con Edison (@ConEdison) December 28, 2018

 Electricity flickered off in some homes in the neighborhood, but there was a complete blackout at LaGuardia Airport.